nicshrly/cse15l-lab-reports/lab3.md

 ```
 In this example, grep is searhing through all of the files and directories in `.\technical` for the word "FOREWORD" and returns the lines cointaining the word as well as the relative path to the file it is in.

-Both examples demonstrate that this option is helful when you want to find the files a specific word appears in and the line it is in.
+Both examples demonstrate that this option is helful when you want to find all the files a specific word appears in your current working directory.

 ## grep -n (line number)